quicwg/quic-v2/draft-ietf-quic-v2.md

 requirements in either direction.
 This section uses the terms "original version" and "negotiated version" from {{QUIC-VN}}.

-If the server elects to send a Retry packet, it MUST do so using the original version.
+If the server sends a Retry packet, it MUST use the original version.
+The client MUST NOT use a different version in the subsequent Initial that contains the Retry token.
+The server MAY encode the QUIC version in its Retry token to validate that the client did not switch versions, and drop the packet if it switched.

+After switching to a negotiated version in response to a packet that contains a valid Retry token, endpoints MUST include the relevant transport parameters to validate that the server sent the Retry and the connection IDs used in the exchange, as described in {{QUIC}}.
+Note that the version of the Initial and Retry are not authenticated.

 The server SHOULD start sending its Initial packets using the negotiated version as soon as it decides to change.
 Note that the server might send some